 2 Banking regulators have issued Implementation and transition guidance.
-See BOG, May 2018, BOG, June 2016 and BOG "Frequently Asked Questions on the New Accounting Standard on Financial Instruments - Credit Losses."
+See the Board of Governors of the Federal Reserve System (BOG), May 2018, BOG, June 2016, and BOG "Frequently Asked Questions on the New Accounting Standard on Financial Instruments - Credit Losses."